 The slightly less short version.

-Tari is in her 30s, writes bluesy folk-rock, and plays around Chicago in between other things.
+Tari is in her 30s, writes bluesy folk-rock, and plays music sometimes in between other things.
 Some of those other things include various kinds of activism, spiritual work, and a day job.

 The longer version.

 Tari Follett is a classically trained vocalist, a self-taught guitarist, and a natural songwriter.
 She was born in rural Florida, grew up in rural Michigan, rural Iowa, rural Nebraska, and rural Wyoming....and bolted for the city practically the moment she turned eighteen.
-Hopping around from a brief stint in Pittsburgh to a few years in Atlanta, she finally settled in Chicago on St. Patrick's Day in 2001.
-In the intervening years, she's played both alone and with various other players in venues like Gunther Murphy's, Heartland Cafe, Subterranean, The Note, HotHouse, and the Beat Kitchen.
-She's played for fancy underground supper clubs, empty cafes on the South Side, fundraisers and benefits, and just about everything in between.
+Hopping around from a brief stint in Pittsburgh to a few years in Atlanta, she settled in Chicago on St. Patrick's Day in 2001.
+While living the dream there (i.e. pushing paper for a top reinsurance brokerage), she played both alone and with various other players in venues like Gunther Murphy's, Heartland Cafe, Subterranean, The Note, HotHouse, and the Beat Kitchen.
+She played for fancy underground supper clubs, empty cafes on the South Side, fundraisers and benefits, and just about everything in between.
 Once she even got to write a song with Shakespeare (okay, not exactly with)!

-When not writing music or dazzling audiences with her traffic-stopping voice, Tari practices Reclaiming, yoga, and Qi Gong; works on growing her own food and reducing her environmental impact; rages against the machine in various ways; and spends days pushing paper for a top reinsurance brokerage.
+When not writing music or dazzling audiences with her traffic-stopping voice, Tari practices Reclaiming, yoga, and Qi Gong; works on growing her own food and reducing her environmental impact; rages against the machine in various ways; and spends days kicking ass for a unique and awesome virtual assistant company.